Owners of unproductive land encouraged to grow 'black diamonds'

 "The truffles on our Ohiwa plantation are grown beside oak and hazelnut trees, but pinus pinea trees are also suitable."

-Truffles needed soil with a high level of acidity to grow effectively, Munday said
+Truffles needed soil with a high level of alkaline to grow effectively, Munday said

 "We've been trialling growing spores under New Zealand natives but have found their root system doesn't support truffle growth – although we're still experimenting."